 How it works

-Students who are offered conditional admission from the NC State Office of Undergraduate Admissions will be enrolled in a degree program after they have successfully completed IEP Level 6 with a grade of 85% (B) or higher and have met all other exit criteria.
+Students who are offered conditional admission from the NC State Office of Undergraduate Admissions will be enrolled in a degree program after they have successfully completed level 6 with a GPA of 3.0 or higher and meet all other exit criteria.

 Conditionally admitted students must follow all IEP rules and academic requirements.
 Only when students successfully exit Level 6 can they begin their undergraduate classes at NC State.
 Failure to meet IEP requirements results in the loss of NC State’s offer of admission.